swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 |  "q"    | to quit |

 `less` also gives you a way of searching through files.
-Just hit the "/" key to begin a search.
-Enter the name of the word you would like to search for and hit enter.
+Just hit the "/" key to begin a search, type the name of the word you would like to search for, and hit `<enter>`.
 It will jump to the next location where that word is found.
 Try searching the `dictionary.txt` file for the word "cat".
 If you hit "/" then "enter", `less` will just repeat the previous search. `less` only searches forward from the current location.
-If you are at the end of the file and search for the word "cat", `less` will not find it.
-You need to go to the beginning of the file and search.
+Note: If you are at the end of the file and search for the word "cat", `less` will not find it.
+You need to go to the beginning of the file (by typing `g`) and then search.
+Now quit the less program.

-Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search documentation using "/" as well!
+Remember, the `man` program actually uses `less` internally and therefore uses the same commands, so you can search program manuals using "/" as well!

 * * * *